saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/configuration.md

 }
 ```

+After you've [setup](/error-reporting/platform-integrations/unity/setup) the Backtrace client and database configuration, you can retrieve database and client instances by using `GameObject`, then use a try/catch statement to throw an exception and start sending reports.

 ## Configuration Settings

 The configuration settings for the Backtrace client and database are defined by the Backtrace Configuration file in the Assets folder of your Unity project.
 It's recommended to change the configuration settings for the Backtrace client and database in the Unity Inspector: